 I made a new drinking buddy after he asked to join me at the bar.
 He schooled me about Lexington locals and how they are all basketball fanatics, in contrast to football fans everywhere else.

-We watched the basketball game on tv and had a few beers until the storm blew over, then he suggested I check out Crank & Boom on the way to meet my friends.
+We watched the basketball game on tv and had a few beers until the storm blew over, then he suggested I check out Crank & Boom.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.